mica-lang/mica/docs/language.md

 - `\t` - tabulator, ASCII 09h
 - `\u{x}` - Unicode [scalar value](https://www.unicode.org/glossary/#unicode_scalar_value)
   - Between braces must be a hexadecimal digit <= 10FFFFh not contained in the range D800h–DFFFh (inclusive).
+  - Like in any number, digits can be separated with underscores.
+  - At least one digit must be present.

 ### Identifiers